PaulioRandall/p90/README.md

 }
 ```

-3. Resolve the property `prop` to a value via [resolveValue](#resolveValue) from [resolve.js](./src/lib/resolve.js).
+**3. Resolve the property to a value via [resolveValue](#resolveValue) from [resolve.js](./src/lib/resolve.js).**

 The resultant `value` should be usable for the CSS string substitution without need for further modification.

 The `type` field is used to determine how this is done.
 The suffix will be appended, except where the type is _"null"_.
-If the type is _"object"_ and `suffix` is empty then `;\n` is appended.
+If the type is _"object"_ and `suffix` is empty then `\n` is appended.

+Functions may return a `null` or `object` type which will be resolved recursively.
+But returning a function from a function will result in an error.
+It's needless and will just give users greater freedom to get confused by the complexities of their own making.

 ```js
 token_after_resolve = {